Magiepie/09test-portal/README.md

 ADMIN_PASSWORD=use-a-long-unique-emergency-password
 ```

+`DEPLOY_MODE` supplies the initial mode for a new installation.
+After the first launch, a local administrator can choose **Classic** or **Damighty mk2** on the portal's **Settings** page; that choice is saved in `data/settings.json` and takes priority over `.env`.

-`DEPLOY_MODE=classic` uses the quicker merge workflow that the portal used before mk2 was added and does not require Damighty's checkout.
-To use dependency scans, overlap analysis, compilation checks, and failure isolation, clone Damighty's `mk2` branch, set `MK2_SERVERTOOLS_ROOT` to that folder, and change the mode to `DEPLOY_MODE=mk2`.
-Restart the portal after changing this setting.
+**Classic** is the quicker merge workflow and does not require Damighty's checkout. **Damighty mk2** adds dependency scans, overlap analysis, compilation checks, and failure isolation; it requires Damighty's `mk2` branch and a valid `MK2_SERVERTOOLS_ROOT`.

+Every **Start Server** action performs `mvnw clean package -DskipTests` before launching Java.
+The automatic redeploy workflow follows the same rule: stop, deploy, clean build, then start.
+If the clean build fails, the game server is not started.

 Start the portal with: